shrutigrover/Tic-Tac-Toe/README.md

 # tic-tac-toe
-A human versus computer game of tic-tac-toe
+This is a human versus computer game of tic-tac-toe built using JQuery framework.